 Sweet deal, uh?

-Plovdiv is located two hours east of Sofia, capital of Bulgaria.
+Plovdiv is located two hours east of Sofia (check out this guide to the Best 101 Things to Do in Sofia), capital of Bulgaria.
 Each day there are at least 20 departures by bus, each one 30 minutes after the other.
 The price is roughly the equivalent of 8 euros each way.

 Alternatively, you can take the local trains for half the price of that but double the time, however be warned that departures by train are not that frequent.